kym150/spotify/future.md

 ---

 ## Conclusions
 In conclusion , we were able to successfully create a playlist generator that met our requirements.
 In conclusion, we were able to successfully create a playlist generator that met our requirements.
 It can work for both the 'cold start' problem and can take a range of themes as an input.
+We faced a range of challenges along the way, and demonstrated that they can be overcome.
+These included: very large datasets, messy data, and a lack of a fully reliable feedback mechanism.

 ## Future Work